 Kenya’s natural resources are mainly managed by both the national and county governments.
 Whereby the national parks are managed by the Kenya Wildlife Service while the national reserves are managed by the county governments.
-As a result , conservation has ended up being politicized.
+As a result, conservation has ended up being politicized.

 Politicizing of the conservation of wildlife has led to land encroachment, deforestation, illegal logging, among others.
-The politicians even go ahead to only support agendas and motions that heavily benefit them and not the wildlife.
+The politicians even go-ahead to only support agendas and motions that heavily benefit them and not the wildlife.
 It’s still a big threat yet to be defeated.
-Although they have been a change in their hearts by supporting some useful steps towards conserving wildlife, there is still need for more support.
+Although they have been a change in their hearts by supporting some useful steps towards conserving wildlife, there is still a need for more support.
 They did well supporting the temporal ban on logging but remained silent on the invasion of the SGR into the Nairobi National Park.
 Even after the activists peacefully demonstrated to have the construction stopped as ordered by the Kenyan Court, no one has said anything yet.

 Moreover, conservation activities have heavily been left for the NGOs and conservancies despite not being their major stakeholders.
-The same way the government benefit the huge revenue, is the same way they should conserve our natural resources.
+The same way the government benefits the huge revenue is the same way they should conserve our natural resources.
 They should be the ones to lead by example and not the opposite.
 Being the key managers of these resources, conserving them should come naturally but this is yet to be fully felt.

 The conservation areas in Kenya attract huge revenue to both the national and county governments.
 These conservation areas are spread throughout the counties in that more than half of these counties have one or two of them.
 Despite the huge revenues collected from these conservation areas, very little is invested back to them.
 The saddest thing is how some of the areas have been left out and under bad management.
-Example of such attraction areas, is the Fourteen Falls in Thika.
-It is full of dirt and dead dead hyacinth everywhere despite bringing in millions every month.
-No one seem to care.

 Most of the animals in this park are already collared for their safety regardless of the discomfort that comes with the collars, and here we are still snatching more land from them.
-Instead of causing more stress to these wildlife, we should work on ways that ensure we don’t interfere with their living conditions.
+Instead of causing more stress to this wildlife, we should work on ways that ensure we don’t interfere with their living conditions.

-We should be able to learn from the destruction of Mau Forest and the disappearing ice from the peak of the Mount Kenya.
+We should be able to learn from the destruction of Mau Forest and the disappearing ice from the peak of Mount Kenya.
 Let’s be able to give back to them.